KiltedCode/d3-ng-visual-awesomesauce/README.md

 # d3-ng-visual-awesomesauce

 Code for the talk _D3 + Angular == Visual Awesomesauce_.
-Current version as presented at [Connect.Tech](http://connect.tech/) in Atlanta, GA on September 21, 2017.
+Current version as presented at [AngularMix](https://angularmix.com/) in Orlando, FL on October 11, 2017.

 ## Abstract